 Cronin's mainly has pub food on its menu, much of which is top notch, and the menu has had a recent upgrade that includes dishes you might not find in your typical bar.
-The steak tips, for instance, rival the best that can be found anywhere in the Boston area, including those served at the fantastic New Bridge Cafe in Chelsea and the underrated Joe Sent Me in Cambridge and Waltham.
+The steak tips, for instance, rival the best that can be found anywhere in the Boston area, including those served at the fantastic New Bridge Cafe or Floramo's, both of which are located in Chelsea.
 (The fact that the website for Cronin's is "steaktips.com" shows just how serious they take their steak tips.)
 The turkey tips are equally delicious (if not better), and the soups are all terrific, including a fiery Cajun chicken soup and an excellent clam chowder.
 Speaking of hot and spicy, the chili here is loaded with jalapenos, so for those who like a bit of heat to start off their meals, this may be a good option.
 Another item with heat is the taco salad, which is loaded with peppers, cheese, beans, lettuce, tomatoes, olives, and more.
 And for fans of bar pizza, Cronin's may not quite be up to the level of the Lynwood Cafe in Randolph for this kind of pizza (truthfully, though, what place is?), but it is very tasty.
 If you are in the mood for a burger, Cronin's makes some very good ones, as they are juicy, fresh, and big enough to fill you up pretty quickly, while the hearty shepherd's pie is another solid option here.
 Finally, don't ignore the specials that Cronin's features nightly; some of them are good, solid dishes, such as the cheesy and meaty lasagna, while others are truly outstanding, such as the Kansas City sirloin, which is lean, tender, and full of flavor, and is priced at an almost absurd level.
 Finally, the new additions to the menu include great takes on house-made potato chips and fish tacos, with a few more items just released (as of April, 2019) that have yet to be tried.